 Still there are a few very memorable restaurants that even if you aren’t staying in Kure Beach, it’s worth venturing out to these few Kure Beach restaurants.
+Let’s dig in!

-Best Kure Beach Restaurants
+The Best Kure Beach Restaurants

 Freddies is a small intimate Italian restaurant with just a few tables.
 You’ll want a reservation here, even on weekdays in the summer.
 If you score a reservation, you’re in store for one of the best pork chops you’ve ever had in your life!